Last Update: 08 June, 2022. Previous version

 The dLocal group has the following EEA and UK based companies: (i) Dlocal Limited of Tower Business Centre, 2nd Floor, Tower Street, Swatar, BKR 4013, Malta; (ii) and Dlocal LLP of 4 King’s Bench Walk, London EC4Y 7DL, United Kingdom; and (iii) Dlocal Corp LLP of 4 King’s Bench Walk, London EC4Y 7DL, United Kingdom.
 Further details can be found on our Website.

-Each of these dLocal Entities are separate data controllers but are collectively referred to in this Privacy Notice as “dLocal”, “we” or “our” or “us”.
+Each of these dLocal Entities, when trading as dLocal GO, are separate data controllers but are collectively referred to in this Privacy Notice as “dLocal”, “we” or “our” or “us”.

 Individuals from which we collect Personal Data (the “Data Subjects”)